 Negative SEO is the name given to all of your competitors’ external efforts to reduce your site’s visibility in search results, also known as SERPs.
 You can protect your site from such attacks that could cause you to lose rankings.

 You can find details about what to do step by step in our article.
-It is possible for you to take precautions against all harmful external attacks done or to be made on your site.
+It is possible for you to take precautions against all harmful external attacks on your site.
 You can read and apply all the steps mentioned in detail in our article and ensure the security of your site.

 Negative SEO attacks can be divided into six main categories;